zgong103/Zhenhao-Gong/content/publication/JMP_Zhenhao/index.md

 ---
-title: "Improved Inference for Interactive Fixed Effects Model with Cross Sectional Dependence (Job Market Paper)"
+title: "1.
+Improved Inference for Interactive Fixed Effects Model with Cross Sectional Dependence (Job Market Paper)"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here